Went with the Wind!: Premise

-ATLANTA, TERRA PLANTATION SOMEWHERE IN GEORGIA: Starlet O'Hara hosts a party and greets her guests.
-Sissy, her house servant, comes to tell Starlet that Brashly Wilkes has arrived.
-Starlet, infatuated with the clueless Brashly, opens the door to find him introducing her to his cousin, Melody.
-Starlet begins to express her love for Brashly but her words quickly turn to anger when he informs her that he's married Melody.
-Upset, Starlet throws a vase, which is caught by the visiting Captain Ratt Butler.
+Starlett O'Hara hosts a party and greets her guests.
+Sissy, her house slave, comes to tell Starlett that Brashly Wilkes has arrived.
+Starlett, infatuated with the clueless Brashly, opens the door to find him introducing her to his cousin, Melody.
+Starlett begins to express her love for Brashly but her words quickly turn to anger when he informs her that he has married Melody.
+Upset, Starlett throws a vase, which is caught by the visiting Captain Ratt Butler.
 The two share a moment, only to be interrupted by the breakout of a war.

-Everyone leaves, save for Melody, who announces that she's in labor.
+Everyone leaves, save for Melody, who announces that she is in labor.
 Outside, a fire breaks out after Sissy gives a Yankee soldier a match.
-As Melody gives birth and a wailing Sissy traipses circles around the couch, Starlet delivers her speech about how she will "never go hungry again".
+As Melody gives birth, Starlett delivers her speech about how she will "never go hungry again".